ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-03-30-ner-datasets.md

 Sure, it's not *that* scientific to infer from a small number of datapoints, but indulge me for a second&mdash; perhaps...we can draw clusters out of these graphs to represent various NER task profiles?
-And **if we can understand how each task profile behave when exposed to different models, then we can construct a guide on which model to use on which dataset.**

-In practice, this would be useful to know beforehand which model works best on a given dataset: if I know that my dataset is similar to task profile X, then I should use models A or B.
+...And **if we can understand how each task profile behaves when exposed to different models, then we can construct a guide on which model to use on which dataset.** In practice, this would be useful to know beforehand which model works best on a given dataset: if I know that my dataset is similar to task profile X, then I should use models A or B.

 ## Effect of span length on model performance